 A quick look at the specifications of laser projectors will show you that they clearly have some concrete advantages over lamp projectors.
 But these advantages will be worth different things to different people.

 So how do you know which is the best option for you?
 Here, we’re going to take you through the six steps to answer the hot question of the moment – lamp or laser?

-Laser projectors provide a wider range of colours, and sharper contrast between them than their lamp counterparts.
-If your projector will be used to display detailed visuals or video you’ll find this laser light source benefit a helpful attribute.
+Laser projectors provide a wider range of colours, and sharper contrast between shades than their lamp counterparts.
+If your projector will be used to display detailed visuals or video, you’ll find this laser light source benefit a helpful attribute.